 - Difficult to resolve

 - Ongoing relationships between parties with strong emotional undercurrents

 - Complex issues

-For the last 6 years I have worked exclusively as a Mediator or as an Attorney representing a divorcing party in an out of court process such as a mediated divorce, a collaborative divorce, or a negotiated settlement.
+For the last 6 years I have worked exclusively in out of court processes as a Mediator or as an Attorney representing a divorcing party in an out of court process such as a mediated divorce or a collaborative divorce or a negotiated settlement.
 I have chosen this route for several very good reasons.
-First, litigated divorce often hurts families, depletes family money and causes resentment and anger that continues to escalate even after the divorce.
-Second, extended negotiation yields the best results.
+First, litigated divorce hurts families, depletes family money and causes resentment and anger that continues to escalate even after the divorce.
+Second, extended negotiation usually yields the best results.
 Why?
 Because the emotional side of divorce must be addressed.
 It is this side that normally fuels litigation.
-A negotiated format allows professionals to work with you to address those emotions and help you move through them without spending money and escalating conflict in litigation.
-Divorce takes time and that time does not need to be filled with litigation.
+A negotiated format allows professionals to work with you to address emotions and help you move through them without escalating conflict in litigation which ends up costing you a lot of money.
+Divorce takes time but that time does not need to be filled with litigation.
 While that time may be difficult indeed, it is necessary time to sort through issues and figure things out.
 Finally, people make better deals when all the professionals involved have as their goal the best interest of the family.
 This promotes healthy outcomes and erases the idea of “winning” at all costs.